AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-clipxpath.md

 ---
 description: Inverted Layer Clip Path.
 Specifies an exclusion clip path for the current layer.
 Any parts of the layer that are within the area defined by clipXPath= are rendered transparent.
-seo-description: Inverted Layer Clip Path.
-Specifies an exclusion clip path for the current layer.
-Any parts of the layer that are within the area defined by clipXPath= are rendered transparent.
-seo-title: clipXPath
 solution: Experience Manager
 title: clipXPath
-uuid: a4062f3f-5dba-4514-acde-e1b7d608a2e9
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---